 How does Optune Lua work?

-Optune Lua delivers Tumor Treating Fields (TTFields) to selectively disrupt mitosis.1,2
+Optune Lua delivers Tumor Treating Fields (TTFields) to selectively disrupt cancer cell division.1,2

-TTFields are a regional, noninvasive antimitotic treatment that selectively disrupts the division of rapidly dividing cells by delivering low-intensity, intermediate-frequency (150 kHz) alternating electric fields via transducer arrays applied to the upper body.1
+TTFields therapy is a regional, noninvasive antimitotic treatment that selectively disrupts the division of rapidly dividing cells by delivering low-intensity, intermediate-frequency (150 kHz) alternating electric fields via transducer arrays applied to the upper body.1

 How was the frequency of Optune Lua determined for MPM?